saulolv/saulolv/README.md

 - 📖 Constant improvement of my skills in Java and Python/Django on Backend and AngularJS on Frontend.
 - Sometimes playing with development mobile using Flutter.
-- Studying Spring and Angular presently.
+- Currently studying Spring, Angular and Docker.

 ## My Github's statitics